geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 ```

-Communicating lack of knowledge is also knowledge communication.
+Communicating a lack of knowledge is also knowledge communication.

 You are admitting your knowledge gap, implying you know this is a problem but
 had to move on with it, and announcing your intention to fix it.
 It shows
 self-awareness, curiosity and the drive to improve; the kind of potential we
 look for in candidates at this level.
-It's not a simple "I don't know", which
+It’s not a simple “I don’t know”, which
-would be lazy, it's a reasonable utilitarian argument that tacitly admits a
+would be lazy, it’s a reasonable utilitarian argument that tacitly admits
 failure of understanding.

 At this point, the interviewer can do little more than ask if you had time to
 follow on your investigation which, given the circumstances, is an excellent
 outcome.

-_Addendum #2: Of course, if your exercise contains many comments like these you should
+_Addendum #2: Of course, if your exercise contains many comments like these you
-reconsider whether you are ready to apply for the job.
-Nevertheless, do not be
+should reconsider whether you are ready to apply for the job.
+Nevertheless, do
-afraid to admit gray areas in your understanding._
+not be afraid to admit gray areas in your understanding._

 ## Wrapping up

-Most entry-level candidates are very similar, and it's highly unlikely you'll be
+Most entry-level candidates are very similar, and it’s highly unlikely you’ll be
 the exception.
 Instead, focus on deep knowledge vs thin understanding, specially
 about those concepts you know you might get questioned about.
-If you can, don't
+If you can, don’t
-answer only with "I don't know" but don't play guessing games either, state your
+answer only with “I don’t know” but don’t play guessing games either, state your
 knowledge gaps, what you think you know about them, and how you plan to improve
 on these gray areas.

-There's many more aspects we could explore in preparation for your first tech
+There are many more aspects we could explore in preparation for your first tech
 interviews, but these are the foundational aspects all candidates should be aware
 of.
 The rest, we'll explain in upcoming entries.

-Cheers, and good luck at your next interview.
+Cheers, and good luck in your next interview.